Fun CLSP Facts as You Start Pro-Life Education

 In our sales department, we often receive requests to purchase the “whole CLSP program.”
 It’s incredible for us to see so much enthusiasm for pro-life education, but a whole pro-life curriculum is not our mission.
 We’re never going to write a pro-life math book, for example, but we want to support teachers by giving them tools they can use to teach pro-life topics while still meeting their education standards.

 Our program is meant to be flexible and adaptable to a variety of educational settings.
-Our lesson library on our website or our one-class supplements like Euthanasia: An Introduction make it easy for teachers to spend a class or even part of a class talking about pro-life topics and teaching students how to live in a way that respects the dignity of each person.
+Our lesson library on our website or our supplements like Giving with a Happy Heart: Teaching the Culture of Life in Charles Dickens’ “A Christmas Carol” make it easy for you to spend a few classes or even part of a class talking about pro-life topics and teaching students how to live in a way that respects the dignity of each person.